jakearchibald/idb/README.md

 npm install idb
 ```

-Then, assuming you're using a module-compatible system (like Webpack, Rollup etc):
+Then, assuming you're using a module-compatible system (like webpack, Rollup etc):

 ```js
 import { openDB, deleteDB, wrap, unwrap } from 'idb';